-- 302. (6.)
+- GREEK - 302.
 REALISM Three hours History of German literature since the middle of the nineteenth century.
 Collateral reading and reports.
-Prerequisite: 202. - 303.
-(7.)
+Prerequisite: 202.
+Courses 301 and 302 are not offered during 1934-'35. - 303.
 EARLY NINETEENTH CENTURY DRAMA Three hours A comprehensive study of the lives and works of leading German dramatists of the early nineteenth century.
 Assigned readings.
-Plapers on related subjects.
+Papers on related subjects.
 Prerequisite: 202. - 304.
-(8.)
-LATER NINETEENTH CENTURY DRAMA Three hours A study of Hauptmann and Sudermann and their times.
+LATER NINETEENTH CENTURY DRAMA Three hours A study of Haugtmann and Sudermann and their times.
 Assigned readings and reports.
 Prerequisites: 202 and 303.
-Courses 303 and 304 are not offered during 1933-'34. - 305.
-(9.)
+Courses 303 and 304 are not offered during 1934-'35. - 305.
 THE CLASSIC PERIOD Three hours A general survey of German literature in the eighteenth century as far as Lessing and with special attention to him.
-A drama of Lessing read in class.
+A drama of Lessing is read in class.
 Collateral reading and reports.
 Prerequisite: 202. - 306.
-(10.)
 THE CLASSIC DRAMA Three hours A study of the lives and works of Schiller and Goethe.
 One or two of their dramas are read.
 Reports on assigned topics.
-Pre requisite: 202 and 305.
-Courses 305 and 306 are not offered during 1933-'34. - 330m.
+Prerequisite: 202 and 305. - 330m.
 METHODS OF TEACHING MODERN FOREIGN LANGUAGES One hour Intended for prospective teachers of German in secondary schools.
-Prerequisites, six of the courses offered in this depart-
+Prerequisite: six of the courses offered in this department.
+Not offered during 1934-'35.